min-hinthar/Spring-Overflow/README.md

 Spring Overflow is built using the following cutting-edge technologies:

 - [NEXT.js 14]:  React-based web development framework that offers a comprehensive suite of functionalities encompassing pre-rendering, server-side rendering, static site generation, and beyond.
+- React
+- MongoDB: A NoSQL database that stores data in JSON-like documents.
+MongoDB is flexible, scalable, and compatible with React and Next.js.
+- Mongoose
+- Vercel: A cloud platform that deploys and hosts Next.js applications.
+Vercel provides a seamless deployment experience, automatic SSL, and global CDN.
+- Clerk
+- Radix UI
+- Tailwind CSS
+- Prism Js
+- Zod
+- Eslint
+- Prettier
+- Lucide-React
+- Tiny MCE
+- SVIX
+- TypeScript

 ## Installation